Aeneas: Rust Verification by Functional Translation: An Ownership-Centric Semantics for Rust

-We offer an final example which leverages our reorganization rules; furthermore, the example illustrates how our semantics reaches the same conclusion as \li+rustc+, though by different means, on a borrowing error.
+\iflong \myparagraph{An Illegal Borrow} We offer an final example which leverages our reorganization rules; furthermore, the example illustrates how our semantics reaches the same conclusion as \li+rustc+, though by different means, on a borrowing error.
 At line 2, a borrow is introduced, which results in a fresh loan $\ell$.
 To make progress, we terminate borrow $\ell$ at line 3.
 Line 4 then type-checks, with a fresh borrow $\ell'$.
 Then, we error out at line 5: $px_1$ has been terminated, and we cannot dereference $\bot$.

 The Rust compiler proceeds differently, and implements an analysis which requires computing borrow constraints for an entire function body.
 The compiler notices that lifetime $\ell$ must go on until line 6 (because of the assert), which prevents a new borrow from being issued at line 4.
 Rust thus ascribes the error to an earlier location than we do, that is, line 4.
 We remark that the Rust behavior is semantically equivalent to ours; however, our lazy approach which terminates borrows only as needed has the advantage that evaluation can proceed in a purely forward fashion, without requiring a non-local analysis.
 This on-demand approach is similar to Stacked Borrows.

 \fi